Monday, November 1, 2021

 North Carolina leads the way, once again, with the Eyewitness Identification Reform Act,[9] which does just that.
 It provides in relevant part that lineups “shall be conducted by an independent administrator”; “[i]ndividuals or photos shall be presented to witnesses sequentially, with each individual or photo presented to the witness separately”; the eyewitness must be instructed that he “should not feel compelled to make an identification”; “at least five fillers shall be included in a [photo or live] lineup, in addition to the suspect”; and live identification procedures must be recorded on video.[10]
 This law, too, came as a result of a huge miscarriage of justice when Jennifer Thompson-Cannino mistakenly identified Ronald Cotton as her rapist.[11]
 He spent 11 years in prison before he was exonerated by DNA evidence.[12]
 The cases involving mistaken eyewitness identification are legion.[13]

-5. Impose strict limits on the use of jailhouse informants.
+4. Impose strict limits on the use of jailhouse informants.

 In response to a devastating report on jailhouse informants issued by the Los Angeles County grand jury in 1990, the county adopted procedures that required the approval of a committee before informants could be used.[14]
 The use of informants consequently plummeted.[15]
 Even still, the practice of using jailhouse informants as a means of detecting and perhaps manufacturing incriminatory evidence has continued in California.[16]
 Serial informants are exceedingly dangerous because they have strong incentives to lie or embellish, they have learned to be persuasive to juries and there is no way to verify whether what they say is true.[17]
 A man jailed on suspicion of a crime should not be subjected to the risk that someone with whom he is forced to share space will try for a get-out-of-jail-free card by manufacturing a confession.

-7. Keep adding conviction integrity units.
+5. Keep adding conviction integrity units.

 We know that there are innocent people languishing in prison, but figuring out who they are is very difficult—more so if the prosecution, which has control of whatever evidence there is, is fighting you tooth and nail.
 That turns out to be a common response from prosecutors confronted with evidence that they may have obtained a wrongful conviction.
 A separate unit within the prosecutor’s office, with access to all the available evidence, and with no track record to defend, may be the best chance we have of identifying wrongfully convicted prisoners.
-More than a dozen such offices have been established across the country[27] and more are being added.[28]
+More than a dozen such offices have been established cross the country[18] and more are being added.[19]
 This trend needs to continue and escalate.
 Better yet, there might be a federal agency to investigate the problem of questionable state convictions.
 This would reduce the bias that one state agency might have in favor of another.

 In addition, state law ought to be revised to give convicted defendants full access to DNA and other evidence in the possession of the prosecution.
 We have repeatedly witnessed the appalling spectacle of innocent defendants spending many years fighting to obtain the evidence that would eventually exonerate them.
 Michael Morton spent six additional years in prison because District Attorney John Bradley worked very hard to block Morton’s requests for DNA testing.[20]
 And Anthony Ray Hinton spent more than fifteen years in prison fighting for the right to test evidence that eventually set him free.[21]
 Bruce Godschalk lost seven years[22]; Frank Lee Smith died in prison waiting for DNA testing that eventually proved his innocence.[23]